akaron/kubeadm_aws/ansible/example/cert-manager/steps.md

 kubectl create --edit -f issuer-prod.yml
 ```

+Run `kubectl get issuer` should able to see those issuers.

 # Example to deploy an app
+An example of utilizing these issuers is in `../prometheus-chart/README.md`.

 The Ingress of an app should look like:
 ```